stanichor/stanichor.github.io/_posts/2025-10-14-male-attraction.md

 - Short (0.31)
 - Broad shoulders (0.28)

 This factor contains a lot of seemingly disparate items.
-As such, none of the items loads especially high.
+As such, none of the items load especially high.

 <div style="text-align: center;">
     <figure>